25–100 Bed Hospital Registration Process in Nepal: Requirements, Cost & MoHP Approval Guide (2026)

 Requirements for Large Hospital Registration

-The technical aspects of hospital registration involve ensuring that the facility is equipped to provide the level of care commensurate with its bed capacity.
-For a 25-100 bed hospital, the following technical requirements must be met:
+The technical aspects of public or private hospital registration in Kathmandu, Nepal, involves ensuring that the facility is equipped to provides the level of care commensurate with its bed capacity.
+For a 25-100 bed hospital in Kathmandu Nepal, The following technical requirements must be met:

 Medical Equipment Standards

-• Advanced life support equipment in emergency and intensive care units
+• The Advanced life support equipment in emergency and intensive care units

-• Diagnostic imaging facilities including X-ray and ultrasound machines
+• The Diagnostic imaging facilities including X-ray and ultrasound machines

 Information Technology Infrastructure